volodka8937/futurerestore/ReadMe.md

 1. Connect your device in DFU mode;
 2. On the computer run `futurerestore -t ticket.shsh --latest-baseband ios9.ipsw`

+---

+## 6) Windows 10 Restore
+### How to use
+1. Try to restore the phone, error -8 occurs
+2. Leave the phone plugged in, it will stay on the Recovery screen
+3. Head over to Device manager under control panel in Windows
+4. Locate "Apple Recovery (iBoot) USB Composite Device (at the bottom)
+5. Right click, choose "Uninstall device" - You may see a tick box that allows you to uninstall the driver software as well, tick that

+       --All the three Apple mobile device entries under USB devices will disappear
+6. Unplug the phone and re-plug it in
+7. Go back to futurerestore and send the restore command again (just press the up arrow to get it back, then enter)

+      --Error -8 is now fixed, but the process will fail again after the screen of your device has turned green
+8. Go back to device manager and repeat the driver uninstall process as described above (step 4 to 6)
+9. Go back to futurerestore once again and repeat the restore process
+10. The phone will reboot and error -10 will also be solved.
+11. The restore will now proceed and succeed

 ## Credits
 Creator of [original project](https://github.com/tihmstar/futurerestore) - [tihmstar](https://github.com/tihmstar).